- 500g dried red kidney beans

 Generously cover the beans with cold water and leave to soak overnight, then drain.

-for about an hour, so the beans absorb the wine.
+When the beans are tender, stir in the wine and some salt and pepper.
+Cover and leave to cool for about an hour, so the beans absorb the wine.
 Remove the bacon and discard the onion and bouquet garni.
 Dice the bacon and stir it into the beans.
 The bacon rind can be discarded, or diced and added to the pot.

 Reheat the beans and, if too much liquid remains, boil to reduce it.
 Taste, adjust the seasoning and serve.